hyharry/unit_square_cell/sphx_v1/source/Manual on cell_material.py.rst

 with :math:`I_{1} = \text{tr}(\mathbf{E})`, and
 :math:`I_{2} = \text{tr} \left( \mathbf{E}^{2} \right).`

-So the material definition following the above steps are
+So the material definition according to the above steps is

 .. code:: python